jmapost/tinghao-deep-learning-resources/for_begineer.md

 ### Begineer Level

 - [Must Check] [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera - This course is considered the MUST take if you wanna learn machine learning.
 Andrew uses easy understanding knowledge to bring you to the machine learning world.

+- [Must Check] [DeepLearning.ai](https://www.coursera.org/specializations/deep-learning) by Andrew Ng on Coursera.
+There are total 5 courses which give you great intuition of how neural network works.

 - [Deep learning by Google](https://www.udacity.com/course/deep-learning--ud730) - Google employee teach you deep learning on Udacity.